MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 ---
-title: "OneDrive for Business Multi-Geo tenant configuration" ms.author: mikeplum
+title: "Office 365 Multi-Geo tenant configuration" ms.author: mikeplum
 author: MikePlumleyMSFT
 manager: pamgreen
-ms.date: 4/3/2018
 ms.audience: ITPro
 ms.topic: article
 ms.service: o365-solutions
 ms.custom:
-localization_priority: Priority
+localization_priority: Normal
 ms.collection: Strat_SP_gtc
 description: "Learn how to configure OneDrive for Business Multi-Geo."
 ---

-# OneDrive for Business Multi-Geo tenant configuration
+# Office 365 Multi-Geo tenant configuration

-Before you configure your tenant for OneDrive for Business Multi-Geo, be sure you have read [Plan for OneDrive for Business Multi-Geo](plan-for-multi-geo.md).
-To follow the steps in this article, you’ll need a list of the geo locations that you want to enable as satellite locations, and the test users that you want to provision for those locations.
+Before you configure your tenant for Office 365 Multi-Geo, be sure you have read [Plan for Office 365 Multi-Geo](plan-for-multi-geo.md).
+To follow the steps in this article, you'll need a list of the geo locations that you want to enable as satellite locations, and the test users that you want to provision for those locations.

 ## Add the Multi-Geo Capabilities in Office 365 plan to your tenant

-To use OneDrive for Business Multi-Geo, you need the _Multi-Geo Capabilities in Office 365_ plan.
+To use Office 365 Multi-Geo, you need the _Multi-Geo Capabilities in Office 365_ plan.
 Work with your account team to add this plan to your tenant.
 Your account team will connect you with the appropriate licensing specialist and get your tenant configured.

 Note that the _Multi-Geo Capabilities in Office 365_ plan is a user-level service plan.
 You need a license for each user that you want to host in a satellite location.
 You can add more licenses over time as you add users in satellite locations.

-Once your tenant has been provisioned with the  _Multi-Geo Capabilities in Office 365_ plan, the **Geo locations** tab will become available in the [OneDrive admin center](https://admin.onedrive.com).
+Once your tenant has been provisioned with the  _Multi-Geo Capabilities in Office 365_ plan, the **Geo locations** tab will become available in the [OneDrive](https://admin.onedrive.com) and SharePoint admin centers.

 ## Add satellite locations to your tenant

-You must add a satellite location for each geo location where you want to use OneDrive for Business.
+You must add a satellite location for each geo location where you want to store data.
 Available geo locations are shown in the following table:

 [!INCLUDE [Office 365 Multi-Geo locations](includes/office-365-multi-geo-locations.md)]